m0d0nne11/modHOME/README.md

     cd && . modHOME/Bmod

- [TIP: if you first do this:

-    cd && ln -s modHOME/Bmod

- ...you'll afterwards be able to do this:

-    cd && .
-Bmod
- ]

  Normally, this modHOME stuff can be safely left in place since it has (essentially) no effect on other users who do not explicitly put it into effect via the Bmod script.